GadgetAngel/MAX31865-SKR-V1-3-GUIDE/README.md

 ++++++++++++++++++++++++++++++++**EXAMPLE 2**+++++++++++++++++++++++++++++++++++

-For **SKR V1.3 MCU board where the default hardware SPI bus is on micro SD Card reader** you would have to tap into the **hardware SPI lines via the micro SD Card reader**.
+### See NOTE4 if you plan on using Hardware SPI which shares the same bus as the ONBOARD micro-SD Card Reader (NOTE 4 is located in item number 4.)

-To setup Marlin for **Adafruit MAX31865** and **Hardware SPI**, on **SKR V1.3 board** in which the default hardware SPI bus is using the ONBOARD micro SD card reader do the following:
+To setup Marlin **on SKR V1.3 board** for **Adafruit MAX31865** and **Hardware SPI which occurs on the same bus as the ONBOARD micro-SD Card Reader**, do the following:

 set in **pins_BTT_SKR_V1_3.h** file:
 ```